 ☰ In This Section

-Students who are planning to enroll in an ASL course at Bethel, AND
+If you plan to enroll in an ASL course at Bethel, and one of the following:

-• Are children of a Deaf parent who used ASL in the home OR
+• Are a child of a Deaf parent who used ASL in the home

-• Are themselves Deaf and grew up using it with Deaf peers, parents and teachers in school.
+• Are Deaf and grew up using it with Deaf peers, parents, and teachers in school

 When and how do I sign up for the test?

-There are two portions to the test.
-The receptive portion tests a student’s skills in understanding ASL; the expressive portion asks students to sign common phrases or sentences representative of skill level covered in ASL101 & ASL102S.
+A receptive portion tests your skills in understanding ASL, and an expressive portion asks you to sign common phrases or sentences representative of skill level covered in ASL101 & ASL102S.
+The test is 30 minutes long, and no preparation is required.

 Why would I need to take the ASL placement test?